atom/node-keytar/README.md

 ### On Linux

-Currently this library uses the gnome-keyring so you may need to run `sudo apt-get install libgnome-keyring-dev` before `npm install`ing.
+Currently this library uses `libsecret` so you may need to install it before `npm install`ing.

+Depending on your distribution, you will need to run the following command:

+* Debian/Ubuntu: `sudo apt-get install libsecret-1-dev`
-If you are using a Red Hat-based system you need to run `sudo yum install libgnome-keyring-devel`.
+* Red Hat-based: `sudo yum install libsecret-devel`
+* Arch Linux: `sudo pacman -S libsecret`

 ## Building
   * Clone the repository